lchmo444/Classification/README.md

 # Lasso_Classification
-This is classified them into two form
+This is classified them into two form.

+# Main part
+This method divide into upper and lower value with euclidean norm.
+Also, this utilize lasso.

+# lacking part
+This is not undefined with normalization method.
+Verification technique is not undefined.

 # References